Kleidukos/glitchbra.in/content/post/write-a-forth-in-haskell-part-03.md

 ## Let's get poppin'!

 Finally.
-Clean, declarative code to express our operations on the stack.
+Clean code to express our operations on the stack.
 Gone are the size checks on the stack and the manual splitting!
-You can sweep all the nasty, vector-manipulating code we wrote earlier under the rug, because this Dark Age is over.
+You can sweep all the nasty, list-manipulating code we wrote earlier under the rug, because this Dark Age is over.
 Or is it?

-We cannot entirely get rid of "low-level" operations on Vectors.
+We cannot entirely get rid of "low-level" operations on Lists.
 As Fred Hébert says so well, [complexity has to live somwhere](https://ferd.ca/complexity-has-to-live-somewhere.html).

 We can't forget it's there but we can manage to centralise it, and this is exactly